Exploring MusicKit and Apple Music API

 Unlock the full power of MusicKit & Apple Music APIs in your apps with the best guide!
 Use code musickit-blog for a limited-time 35% discount!

 While building an Apple Music client, you’ll display artworks on almost every screen.
 Be it the home screen showing the album art, the music player, or the search results.
-Visuals are essential, and MusicKit provides an asynchronous image loading view called ArtworkImage.
+Visuals are essential, and MusicKit provides an asynchronous image loading view called ArtworkImage

-As the name suggests, it is a view that displays an image for an instance of Artwork.
+As the name suggests, it is a view that displays an image for an instance of Artwork

 Artwork

-Artwork represents the artwork of the music item, whether it is an album art, a single or a playlist.
+represents the artwork of the music item, whether it is an album art, a single or a playlist.
 It has many instance properties such as the maximum height and width available, the (average) background colour, and textual description for the image.

-It also has an instance method url(width:height:) that returns the URL to request the image asset for the particular width and height.
+that returns the URL to request the image asset for the particular width and height.

-Now, you can either use the new AsyncImage for asynchronously loading and displaying this artwork by providing the URL from the above instance method or use the ArtworkImage.
+for asynchronously loading and displaying this artwork by providing the URL from the above instance method or use the ArtworkImage

 ArtworkImage

-ArtworkImage makes it easier for us to display the image.
+makes it easier for us to display the image.
 You initialise the view in three ways by providing it with the artwork and -

-• the height,
+- the height,

-• the width,
+- the width,

-• both height and width
+- both height and width

 init(_ artwork: Artwork, height: CGFloat)